Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Mohit Mangal

-So that is helpful.
+Understood, that is helpful.
 My second question is on the cost to income.
-So I think, I think you’ve guided for 10 to 12% you know increase in OPEX.
-So does that also cover the, the RM addition that we are doing?
+So I think you’ve guided for 10% to 12% increase in opex.
+So does that also cover the RM addition that we are doing, because — [Speech Overlap]

 Ashish Kehair

-No, no. So when we, when we speak our lingo OPEX means everything else other than people cost.
+No, no. So when we speak our lingo, opex means everything else other than people cost.
 People cost is different.
-So people cost.
-I think if I look at a nine month console we would have grown by about 7% year on year and by the end of the year maybe it can be slightly higher.
-But order magnitude this only OPEX is everything else other than people cost.
-So there last year we were about 410 crores.
-I think this year we should end up anywhere between 440 to 445 crores.
-So that’s the 10% increase is what we talk about.
+So people cost I think if I look at a nine-month consol, we would have grown by about 7% year-on-year.
+And by the end of the year, maybe it can be slightly higher, but order of magnitude is this only.
+Opex is everything else other than people costs.
+So there, last year, we were about INR410 crores.
+I think this year, we should end up anywhere between INR440 crores to INR445 crores.
+So that’s the 10% increase is what we talked about.

 Mohit Mangal

-Okay, understood.
+Okay.
+Understood.
 This is very clear.
-And just lastly on basically the RM addition I think we are adding about 10%, you know to our RM strength.
-So I think this, this strategy will continue right over the next two to three.
+And just lastly, on basically the RM addition, I think we are adding about 10% to our RM strength.
+So I think this strategy will continue, right, over the next two to three years?

 Ashish Kehair